 It’s me, back again with the broccoli!
 I can halfway promise you these broccoli recipes will taper off as we inch towards spring/summer.
 Maybe.
 For now, I can’t not share these chicken and broccoli bowls that are SO easy, completely delicious, good for your body, and yep – totally suitable for meal prep!Continue reading “Chicken and Broccoli Bowls with White Wine Pan Sauce”

-Prepare yourselves for this perfect bowl of joy, aka Roasted Garlic Miso Butter Noodles.
-It’s about to seduce you with grandiose, pungent pleasure.
-When I made these the first time, my taste buds read all the flavors together, lit up my brain, and the only word I could use to describe the taste was funk.
-Mouthwatering, going-back-for-seconds-and-thirds, funk.
-Miso is synonymous with umami, which in Japanese (and in my house) is literally synonymous with ‘deliciousness’.
-It’s made from fermented soybeans, rice, or barley and has the world’s most perfect funky,savory flavor.
-It’s rich, salty, tangy, and amazing.
-So, it wasn’t too much of a stretch for me to mix this flavor dynamo into some soft butter with my personal food superhero, roasted garlic, swirl in some pasta, and call it a day.Continue reading “Roasted Garlic Miso Butter Noodles”
+You guys: prepare yourselves to be seduced by this bowl of Roasted Garlic Miso Butter Noodles.
+This is a going-back-for-seconds-and-thirds situation here.
+Miso is synonymous with umami – it’s made from fermented soybeans, rice, or barley and has the world’s most perfect funky, savory flavor.
+It’s rich, salty, tangy, and amazing in soups, sauces, noodles, and eggs.
+So, no big deal, let’s just mix this flavor dynamo into some soft butter with my personal food superhero, roasted garlic, swirl in some pasta, and call it a day, hmmmm?
+Yes, please!Continue reading “Roasted Garlic Miso Butter Noodles”

 Is there an easier way to add bulk flavor to your food than squeezing in some soft, caramely, roasted garlic?
 I think not.
 It’s my go-to for bumping up the interest in a simple recipe and a day when I have some waiting for me in the fridge is a good day.
 Make a bunch in advance and arm yourself with maximum tastiness for any situation.
 Like, a noodle situation, a cassoulet situation, or a chili situation.Continue reading “Roasted Garlic”